-5.2 Ice-melt related to other water balance components
+5.2 Ice melt related to other water balance components

 The following analysis of all water balance components gives deeper insight.
-For each hourly model time-step runoff is composed of rainfall, snow- and ice-melt, which, together with evapotranspiration and changes in snow, ice, soil and ground water stor-

-- age close the water balance (Tables 5, 6 and 7).
-Since long term changes in soil water 20 content and groundwater in the LRB are modeled to be below 1%, they are neglected.
-To determine the relative contribution of ice-melt in comparison to the other runoff and water balance components, we separated them for the five gauges in the LRB marked in Fig. 1.
-Table 8 shows that today about 30% of the water in the LRB evaporate, - whereas 70% is released as runoff.
-The most important runoff component at the outlet 25 today originates from snow-melt.
-Rainfall generates 40 % of the runoff whereas ice-melt contributes between 2 and 3% (max.
-11% at Yangbajing).
+For each hourly model time step, runoff is composed of rainfall, snow- and ice melt, which, together with evapotranspiration and changes in snow, ice, soil and ground water storage close the water balance (see Eq.
+1 and Supplement Tables S4, S5 and S6).
+Since long-term changes in soil water content and groundwater in the LRB are modeled to be below 1%, they are neglected.
+To determine the relative contribution of ice melt in comparison to the other runoff and water balance components, we separated them for the five gauges in the LRB marked in Fig. 1.
+Table 5 shows that today about 30% of the water in the LRB evaporates, which is in accordance with Sharma et al. (2000), whereas 70 % is released as runoff.
+The most important runoff component at the outlet today originates from snowmelt.
+Rainfall generates 40 % of the runoff whereas ice melt contributes between 2 and 3 % (max.
+11 % at Yangbajing).

 Under future climatic conditions, increasing evapotranspiration is modeled due to rising temperatures.
 Together with a slight decrease in precipitation this results in a considerable decrease in runoff at all gauges except at Yangbajing during both future periods.
-There, evapotranspiration increases only marginally and the modeled annual 5 ice-melt contribution slightly increases because of the large decrease in snow-melt during both simulated future periods.
-The latter is due to the compensational effect described above.
-Consequently, the importance of ice-melt will remain low at the outlet and in most parts of the LRB (see also Fig. 9).
+There, evapotranspiration increases only marginally and the modeled annual ice-melt contribution slightly increases because of the large decrease in snowmelt during both simulated future periods.
+The latter